juanmsl/monorepo-juanmsl/packages/polpo/README.md

 # Polpo

+A lightweight and customizable UI component library designed for React applications.
+This library provides a set of reusable components to speed up development and maintain a consistent user interface across your projects.

 [![npm version](https://badge.fury.io/js/polpo.svg)](https://www.npmjs.com/package/polpo)

-## Description

-`polpo` is a lightweight and customizable UI component library designed for React applications.
-This library provides a set of reusable components to speed up development and maintain a consistent user interface across your projects.

 ## Components